ctmaclean/ec2-webapp/INSTALL.md

 First of all, make a clone or [fork of this repository](http://help.github.com/fork-a-repo/) and replace all occurrences of `your_node_project` with a name you want to refer to your project with throughout the server.
 Also replace `your_account_here` with your account name from github.

+Second ensure you have a `config.js` file in a `config` directory in your your_node_project directory, a copy of the `your_nod_project.conf` file in a `init_scripts` directory in your your_node_project directory, and a copy of the `update` script in your your_node_project directory.
+Our style of config relies on these three files.

 ## Launch an EC2 instance

 [Start a "micro" Amazon EC2 instance](https://console.aws.amazon.com/ec2/home) and use one of the following AMIs, depending on where you chose to launch it: